filecoin-project/rust-fil-proofs/fil-proofs-tooling/README.md

 This crate contains the following binaries

 - `benchy` - Can be used to capture ZigZag performance metrics
-- `micro` - Runs the micro benchmarks written with criterion, parses the output and pushes the information into prometheus.
+- `micro` - Runs the micro benchmarks written with criterion, parses the output.

 ## `benchy`